-It is important because if you share children's personal data with third parties or with other parts of your own organisation it needs to be fair to the child do so.
-Sharing children's personal data with third parties, including sharing data inferred or derived from their personal data, can expose children to additional risks beyond those inherent in your own processing.
+It is important because if you share children's personal data with third parties or with other parts of your own organisation it needs to be fair to the child to do so.
+Sharing children's personal data with third parties, including sharing data inferred or derived from their personal data, can expose children to risks arising from their processing of personal data, which go beyond those inherent in your own processing.